As US troops leave Afghanistan, lawmakers fear dark future for women

-When Biden made his announcement on April 14, he said the United States would continue providing assistance to Afghan security forces and to civilian programmes, including those for women and girls.
+When Biden made his announcement on April 14, he said the United States would continue providing assistance to Afghan security forces and to civilian programs, including those for women and girls.

-Members of Congress, many of whom are sceptical about the plans to bring home the 2,500 remaining troops, worry the US departure would cede control to the Taliban, whose 1996-2001 rule severely curtailed activities for Afghan women.
+Members of Congress, many of whom are skeptical about the plans to bring home the 2,500 remaining troops, worry the U.S. departure would cede control to the Taliban, whose 1996-2001 rule severely curtailed activities for Afghan women.

 Since the Taliban was driven from power, the international community has poured billions into Afghanistan's development.
 Gains for women and girls in access to education and public life are repeatedly touted as one of the major successes.